The Way Back (2010 film): Plot

 After the Soviet invasion of Poland in World War II, Polish army officer Janusz Wieszczek is held prisoner and interrogated by the NKVD.
 Unable to force a confession of espionage from him, the Soviets torture his wife until she denounces him.
 He is sentenced to 20 years in a Gulag labour camp in Siberia.

 Janusz is imprisoned with Mister Smith, an American engineer; Khabarov, an actor; Valka, a hardened Russian criminal; Tomasz, a Polish artist; Voss, a Latvian priest; Kazik, a Pole suffering from night blindness; and Zoran, a Yugoslav accountant.
 Khabarov confides a plan to escape to Mongolia, passing Lake Baikal.
 Smith cautions Janusz that Khabarov discusses escape plans with newcomers only to maintain his morale, but nothing will come of it.
 Janusz intermittently hallucinates the front door of a country home and adjoining window ledge with plants and a rock he attempts to grab for but never quite reaches.

 Janusz escapes from the camp with Smith, Valka, Voss, Tomasz, Zoran, and Kazik during a severe snowstorm that covers their tracks.
 Kazik freezes to death two nights later after getting lost while looking for firewood.
 Several more days of hard travel through Siberian snow brings them to Lake Baikal where they meet Irena, a Polish girl.
-Russian soldiers murdered her parents and sent her to a collective farm near Warsaw from which she escaped.
+She tells them that Russian soldiers murdered her parents and sent her to a collective farm near Warsaw from which she escaped.
 Smith knows Warsaw to be occupied by the Germans, not the Soviets, but despite misgivings that she'll slow them down and tax their meager food supply, he agrees to let her accompany them.
 He confronts her about the lie and she admits her parents were communists who were killed, leaving her in an orphanage.